WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

-* NB and AP - onboarding info and meeting
+* NB and AP - onboarding info, meetings and training
-* ME - been helping with bookdash application and sensitive data writing.
+* ME - been helping with bookdash application and writing about sensitive data.

 #### Who helped you this week?

-* MS - helping me to sort out turing way chapter.
+* MS - helping me to sort out turing way chapter and she is also being an amazing mentor for my SSI Fellowship.

 #### What did you achieve?

 * Set up regular meeting with NB and students - also inital meeting with SG.
 Sent more resources to NB for the data paper.
+* Amol onboarding - project repo tour, Hackmd and Github training, linking him up with others to get on with data paper.
 * Turing Way workshop at Open Science FAIR.
 * Academic authorship chapter now in Turing Way.
 * Working on generic templates of project procedures for sensitive data chapter.
-*
+* FAIR Phytoliths now fully started - we had a launch day with EOSC-life, onboarding new postdoc based in Spain and started FAIR assessment.
+Also we have now formed an international committee for open phytolith science in the International Phytolith Society.
+* Been planning a workshop on reproducibility in archaeology at Durham Uni, which is this friday afternoon.
+Also got open science skills workshops coming up in November.

 #### What did you struggle with?

-* Replace this text with a bullet point list of where you struggled this week.
-* It's ok if your list is only one bullet point long!
+* Everything ok apart from still struggling with ESOC-funding 🤯

 #### What would you like to work on next week?

-* Replace this text with a bullet point list of what you would like to work on next week.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Writing about sensitive data/managing these types of projects for turing way in prep for bookdash - co-working with Maria.
+* Working with Amol on data paper - we are going through the wiki and data management repo to fill in any gaps.
+* Keeping on top of authorship prep for data paper.

 #### Where do you need help from Kirstie?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
-* It's ok if your list is only one bullet point long!
-* Try to estimate how long each task will take.
+* Data paper - data access procedure and clarity about whether dataset is just for covid or can be for acute care?
+* Chat about National Collections project - how could I get Turing involved in this as I think it something great for Turing 2.0?

 #### Any other topics